 - Schedule regular dental visits.
 Even if your teeth and gums are perfectly healthy, you should see your dentist twice a year.
 Your dentist or dental hygienist will clean your teeth and gums of any plaque you missed—and you will miss some.
 Your dentist can then inspect your mouth for any signs of gingivitis or decay.
 If you are experiencing chronic bad breath, your dentist will either be able to diagnose the underlying cause or will be able to refer you to a medical specialist who can make that final diagnosis.

 Ensure Fresh Breath and Make Great First Impressions

 Bad breath happens to us all on occasion.
 But if you are consistent with your oral hygiene at home and visit your dentist on a regular basis, you will ensure that those incidents are few and far between.
 If you are experiencing chronic halitosis or just want to improve your oral health, Jeffrey D. Clark, DDS, is here to help.
-You can schedule an appointment with Dr. Jeff at his Scottsdale Dental Excellence practice by calling us at 480 585 1853.
+You can schedule an appointment with Dr. Jeff at his Scottsdale Cosmetic Dentistry Excellence practice by calling us at 480 585 1853.